tauamagalhaes/Friends/README.md

 # Friends

-Playing with the Friends dataset
+In this repository I played a little with a dataset on Kaggle of my favorite TV show, Friends.